baoqger/chrisbao/source/_posts/how-to-implement-libpcap-on-linux-with-raw-socket-part2.md

 ### BPF machine

 As I mentioned above, `BPF` was introduced in this original [paper](https://www.tcpdump.org/papers/bpf-usenix93.pdf) written by researchers from Berkeley.
 I strongly recommend you read this great paper based on my own experience.
 In the beginning, I felt crazy to read it, so I read other related documents and tried to understand BPF.
-But most documents only cover one portion of the entire system, so it's very difficult to piece all the information together.
+But most documents only cover one portion of the entire system, so it is difficult to piece all the information together.
 Finally, I read the original paper and connected all parts together. **As the saying goes, sometimes taking time is actually a shortcut.**

-A packet filter is simply a boolean valued function on a packet.
+A packet filter is simply a boolean-valued function on a packet.
 If the value of the function is true the kernel copies the packet for the application; if it is false the packet is ignored.

-In order to be as flexible as possible, and not to limit the application to a set of predefined conditions, the `BPF` is actually implemented as a `register based virtual machine` (for the difference between stack based and register based virtual machine, you can refer to [this article](http://troubles.md/wasm-is-not-a-stack-machine/)) running a user-defined program.
+In order to be as flexible as possible and not to limit the application to a set of predefined conditions, the `BPF` is actually implemented as a `register-based virtual machine` (for the difference between stack-based and register-based virtual machine, you can refer to [this article](http://troubles.md/wasm-is-not-a-stack-machine/)) running a user-defined program.

-You can imagine `BPF` as a `virtual CPU`, which consists of an `accumulator`, an `index register(x)`, a scratch memory store, and an implicit `program counter`.
+You can regard the `BPF` as a `virtual CPU`.
+And it consists of an `accumulator`, an `index register(x)`, a scratch memory store, and an implicit `program counter`.
 If you're not familiar with these concepts, I add some simple illustrations as follows:

 - An `accumulator` is a type of register included in a CPU.
-It acts as a temporary storage location which holds an intermediate value in mathmatical and logical calculations.
-For example, in the operation "1+2+3", the accumulator would hold the value 1, then the value 3, then the value 6.
-The benefit of an accumulator is that it does not need to be explicitly referenced, which conserves data in the operation statement.
+It acts as a temporary storage location which holds an intermediate value in mathematical and logical calculations.
+For example, in the operation of "1+2+3", the accumulator would hold the value 1, then the value 3, then the value 6.
+The benefit of an accumulator is that it does not need to be explicitly referenced.
 - An `index register` in a computer's CPU is a processor register or assigned memory location used for modifying operand addresses during the run of a program.
 - A `program counter` is a CPU register in the computer processor which has the address of the next instruction to be executed from memory.

-In BPF machine, the accumulator is used for arithmetic operations, while the index register provides offsets into the packet or the scratch memory areas.
+In the BPF machine, the accumulator is used for arithmetic operations, while the index register provides offsets into the packet or the scratch memory areas.

 Same as the physical CPU, the `BPF` provides a small set of arithmetic, logical and jump instructions as follows, these instructions run on the BPF virtual machine(or CPU):

 <img src="/images/bpf-instructions.png" title="BPF instructions" width="400px" height="300px">

-The first column *opcodes* lists the BPF instructions, which are written in an assembly language style.
-For example, **ld**, **ldh** and **ldb** means copy the indicated value into the `accumulator`. **ldx** means copy the indicated value into the `index register`. **jeq** means jump to the target instruction if the `accumulator` equals to the indicated value. **ret** means return the indicated value.
-You can check the functionality of the instructions set in detail from the paper.
+The first column *opcodes* lists the BPF instructions written in an assembly language style.
+For example, **ld**, **ldh** and **ldb** means to copy the indicated value into the `accumulator`. **ldx** means to copy the indicated value into the `index register`. **jeq** means jump to the target instruction if the `accumulator` equals the indicated value. **ret** means return the indicated value.
+You can check the functionality of the instructions set in detail in the paper.

-This kind of assembly-like style is more readable for humans.
+This kind of assembly-like style is more readable to humans.
 But when we develop an application (like the sniffer written in this article), we use binary code directly as the BPF instruction.
 This kind of binary format is called `BPF Bytecode`.
-I'll examine how to convert assembly-like language to Bytecode in the next section.
+I'll examine the way to convert this assembly language to bytecode later.

 The second column *addr modes* lists the addressing modes allowed for each instruction.
 The semantics of the addressing modes are listed in the following table:

 <img src="/images/address-mode.png" title="BPF instructions address mode" width="400px" height="300px">

 For instance, **[k]** means the data at byte offset k in the packet. **#k** means the literal value stored in k.
-For other address modes you can read the paper in detail.
+For other address modes, you can read the paper in detail.

 ```c